juliancesaro/GOshop/README.md

 ## Scripts

-To check this project out, clone this repository and run:<br>
+To check this project out, clone this repository and run:

-'npm install' to install dependencies<br>
+### 'npm install'

+This install all required dependencies which can be view in 'package.json'.

-'npm run build' to create a build of the front-end<br>
+### 'npm run build'

+This creates a build of the front-end.
-Then use the scripts listed below.

 ### 'npm run dev'